 The evening was pleasant, but there was very little light illuminating the spires of Monte Verita.
 It became apparent that at this time of year the best light would come in the morning.
 After sunset, I took the opportunity to do some night photography.
 The location was perfect since the Milky Way was just to the left of Monte Verita at a pleasing angle.

 At sunrise, there was a very attractive sprinkling of small puffy clouds reflected on a mirror-smooth lake surface.
 As the sun rose the clouds were continually changing patterns, keeping me busy photographing Rorschach-like compositions.

 I spent another night at the lake, but since it was Sunday everyone else had Packed up and left.
 Therefore I had it all to myself, with plenty of time to anticipate the grueling climb back up to Baron Divide.
 The next morning that climb wasn’t too bad since I once again had a successful trip in the bag, and the views were still spectacular.

 Like every other hike, descending Baron Divide was somewhat sad since the views were behind me and the trip was coming to a close.
 As a took one last look at the lakes and peaks I was hoping to return soon.
 Back down the trail to Redfish Lake I was all smiles, eager to speak with other hikers about the beauty they would soon see.
 By the time I reached the water taxi dock the day was hot, so the boat ride back was a cool relief.

 Redfish Lake Marina #65995 Purchase

-By then my mind was occupied by thought of pizza, a cold beer, and the Alice-Toxaway Loop hike.
+By then my mind was occupied by thoughts of pizza, a cold beer, and the Alice-Toxaway Loop hike.